Novel Coronavirus (COVID-19) Public Health Information

 Urgent Care Locations

-Effective, Wednesday, March 25th, Jupiter Medical Center Urgent Care locations
+Our Jupiter Medical Center Urgent Care locations on PGA Blvd. and N. Flagler

-Our Jupiter and Palm Beach Gardens Urgent Care locations are now providing
+Our Jupiter Urgent Care locations are now providing Car-side Care to patients.

 Effective immediately, all campus events are being suspended until further notice.